Harrogate: Culture

-On 11 January 1900, Harrogate Grand Opera House, now Harrogate Theatre opened with a charity gala in aid of British soldiers fighting the Boer War in South Africa followed on 13 January 1900 by J Tully's pantomime Dick Whittington'.
+On 11 January 1900, Harrogate Grand Opera House, now Harrogate Theatre, opened with a charity gala in aid of British soldiers fighting the Boer War in South Africa; this was followed, on 13 January 1900, by J Tully's pantomime Dick Whittington.

-In 1966, the Harrogate Festival of Arts & Science was established, now known as the Harrogate International Festivals and the North of England's leading arts festival, incorporating a number of festivals within the portfolio including the Theakstons Old Peculier Crime Writing Festival & Theakston's Old Peculier Crime Novel of the Year Award, Raworths Harrogate Literature Festival, Harrogate Music Festival and a number of year-round events within the portfolio.
+In 1966, the Harrogate Festival of Arts & Science was established, now known as the Harrogate International Festivals, and is recognised as the North of England's leading arts festival; it incorporates a number of festivals within the portfolio including the Theakstons Old Peculier Crime Writing Festival & Theakston's Old Peculier Crime Novel of the Year Award, Raworths Harrogate Literature Festival, Harrogate Music Festival and a number of year-round events.

 The town hosted the Eurovision Song Contest 1982 in the Harrogate International Centre.

-Harrogate won the 2003 and 2016 Britain in Bloom in the category of 'Large Town' and the European Entente Florale in 2004 reprising its win in the first Entente Florale in 1977.
+Harrogate won the 2003 and 2016 Britain in Bloom in the category of 'Large Town' and the European Entente Florale in 2004, reprising its win in the first Entente Florale in 1977.
 Harrogate was a gold medal winner of Europe in Bloom in 2004.
-In 2005, a Channel 4 TV show listed Harrogate as the UK's third best place to live.
-In 2006 it came fourth in the same league; the programme claimed that it placed lower due to "a slight dip in exam results", although presenter Phil Spencer noted that it was his personal favourite.
+In 2005, a Channel 4 TV show listed Harrogate as the UK's third best place to live; in 2006, it came fourth in the same league, where the programme claimed that it placed lower due to "a slight dip in exam results", although presenter Phil Spencer noted that it was his personal favourite.

-Harrogate has two orchestras; Harrogate Symphony Orchestra and Harrogate Philharmonic Orchestra.
+Harrogate has two orchestras: Harrogate Symphony Orchestra and Harrogate Philharmonic Orchestra.

 The town is also home to an underground music scene that has produced heavy metal and punk rock groups including Workshed, Acid Reign and Blood Youth.
 It is also home to Bombed Out records, an independent record label, who has signed groups such as Fig 4.0.

 Sport

 Cycling

 On 5 July 2014, Harrogate served as the finish line of the first stage of the Tour de France.
 The event attracted record crowds to the town centre and was televised to a global audience.
-British cyclist Mark Cavendish was forced to drop out of the race when he crashed a few metres from the finish line and suffered a dislocated shoulder.
+British cyclist Mark Cavendish was forced to drop out of the race, when he crashed a few metres from the finish line and suffered a dislocated shoulder.
 The town has since been the focal point for finishing stages of the Tour de Yorkshire in 2017.
 Each event of the 2019 UCI Road World Championships finished in the town, although the entire historic county of Yorkshire was the official host.

 Football

-Harrogate Town AFC play at Wetherby Road.
+Harrogate Town AFC play at Wetherby Road Stadium.
 The club competes in League Two, the fourth tier of English football, following promotion to the English Football League, which came via victory in the 2019–20 National League Play-offs.
 They have a historical rivalry with Harrogate Railway Athletic F.C., of the Northern Counties East Football League, located at Station View.

-Harrogate RUFC is a North Premier team and formerly based at The County Ground, Claro Road but relocated to Rudding Lane to the South side of the town.
+Harrogate RUFC is a North Premier team and formerly based at The County Ground, on Claro Road, but relocated to Rudding Lane on the south side of the town.